fh2019ustc/DocTr/README.md

 1. Upload the distorted document image to be rectified in the left box.
 2. Click the "Submit" button.
 3. The rectified image will be displayed in the right box.
+4. Our demo environment is based on a CPU infrastructure, and due to image transmission over the network, some display latency may be experienced.

 ![image](https://user-images.githubusercontent.com/50725551/232953325-2a6782ab-ac49-4f7b-83b7-eae850ccd5dd.png)